 A personal budget can only be used to pay for the support set out in an EHC plan.
 This can include funding for the special educational, health and social care support that will help to achieve the outcomes set out in the EHC plan.

 A child’s parent/carer or the young person can request a personal budget.
 They can do this:

 - when an assessment has taken place and an EHCP is agreed

 - at the point of an annual review of an EHCP

-Parents or the young person must always be involved in planning the Personal Budget.
+Parent/carers or the young person must always be involved in planning the personal budget.

 You can only use a personal budget to fund the support set out in the EHC plan in order to meet the outcomes listed.

 - direct payments - This is where individuals receive the cash to contract, buy and manage a service themselves